dotnet/maui/src/Templates/README.md

 For easy building and testing you can use the `build.ps1` script.
 This script is only for manual use and not part of any pipeline.

+> [!NOTE]
+> On macOS you find encounter and error like: `error NU5119: Warning As Error: File '/file/path/.DS_Store' was not added to the package.
+Files and folders starting with '.' or ending with '.nupkg' are excluded by default.
+To include this file, use -NoDefaultExcludes from the commandline` when this happens, run a `git clean -xfd` on the repository to remove all `.DS_Store` files from the filesystem.

 ## Functionality

 The script: